 Sing along and clap to their rousing original songs, which seamlessly mix traditional South Seas rhythms with classic Disney wit—and enjoy the magic of Audio-Animatronics technology, created especially for this classic attraction.

-The magic begins before you even enter the Enchanted Tiki Room.
+The magic begins before you even enter Walt Disney's Enchanted Tiki Room.
 As you wait for the doors to open, carved totem poles representing the island gods suddenly spring to life and introduce themselves.